Here I am talking about color psychology for branding in case you want to choose the colors of your brand or website.

 - On Fiverr I offer three types of different services for every need aimed at creating a brand identity and color palette.
 With this service we will work together step by step and I will also send you the guidelines to choose and make the best use of your color palette: click here to read more and / or order your own color palette

 If you want to create your brand identity yourself, then maybe I have the right gift for you.
-Sign up for my newsletter and gain access to the reserved area of the site where you can download the template to create your brand identity kit on Adobe Photoshop for free.
-The brand identity kit is nothing more than the summary of everything written so far.
-You can summarize the main information of your brand identity in a single sheet.
-Look at the image, here is the model of the brand identity kit.
-Read on and I’ll explain how to download it!
+Sign up for my newsletter and gain access to the reserved area of the site where you can download the template to create your website design for free.
+My multipurpose free theme has a minimalist, feminine, clean and sophisticated design and is super versatile!

 one click is enough to download the brand identity kit for free!